Blue Lights, Vols. 1 & 2

 Blue Lights, Vols.
 1 & 2 are a pair of separate but related albums by American jazz guitarist Kenny Burrell recorded on May 14, 1958 and released by Blue Note later that year.

 Background

 Artwork

 The cover features artwork by Andy Warhol.

 Release history

 The albums were subsequently reissued in 1997 with a re-ordered track sequence as separate CDs and a two disc set combining Volume 1 and Volume 2.

 Reception

 The AllMusic review by Scott Yanow states, "Guitarist Kenny Burrell leads a very coherent jam session in the studio with a particularly strong cast."

+Referring to Blue Lights, Vol. 2, George Kanzler of The Ann Arbor News deemed it one of Burrell's jam session albums, this one chiefly notable for Art Blakey's "incendiary drumming" and "the sterling trumpet work of the now forgotten Louis Smith."